-- No education for children of a certain age (64%) - Child did not want to attend (14%) - Lack of learning space/ facility in the camp (12%)
+- No education for children of a certain age (75%) - Schools closed/educational services suspended due to summer holiday (12%) - Child did not want to attend (5%)

 METHODOLOGY OVERVIEW

 The process of data collection for camp analysis employs three distinct methodologies: KI interviews, HH interviews, and on-field mapping data collection.
 KI interviews serve as a primary source of information, providing insights into camp management, services, and infrastructure.
 Each camp is subject to one KI interview, conducted with the camp managers.
 HH interviews are carried out using a random sampling method.
 The goal is to achieve a 95% confidence while maintaining a 10% margin of error.
 This approach is founded upon population figures supplied by the camp management.